 - 1 egg mixed with 1 tablespoon water

-- 1 tbsp turbinado sugar or granulated sugar (optional)
+- 1 tablespoon turbinado sugar or granulated sugar (optional)

-- 2 1/2 cups blueberries, fresh or frozen (thawed and drained)
+- 2 ½ cups blueberries, fresh or frozen

 - Combine almond flour, tapioca flour, salt and cubed butter in a food processor.
 Pulse until butter is in pea-sized pieces.

 - Add egg and honey and continue to pulse until dough comes together.
 Don't overprocess.